Karl Rove Fast Facts

 May 22, 2008 - The House Judiciary Committee subpoenas Rove, ordering him to testify regarding allegations he was a key player in pressing the Department of Justice to dismiss some US attorneys and to prosecute Democrats.
 He does not appear at the July 10 hearing.

-May 2009 - Rove is questioned by special prosecutor Nora Dannehy about his role in the firings of U.S. attorneys in 2006.
+May 2009 - Rove is questioned by special prosecutor Nora Dannehy about his role in the firings of US attorneys in 2006.

 July 2009 - Rove testifies for two days in a closed session before the House Judiciary Committee about the firings of US attorneys.